 The Advantages of Portable Solar Panels

 Portable solar panels have some advantages over residential solar panels.
-These modules’ smaller size allows their owners to position them to receive maximum sunlight, a luxury homeowners with standard home solar installations don’t have.
+These modules’ smaller size allows their owners to position them to receive maximum sunlight, which is a luxury homeowners with standard solar installations don’t have.

 Their portability also makes it possible to take solar-generated electricity on a trip instead of only having it in the house.
 While residential solar powers the home, portable solar can power essentials while traveling, camping, having a get-together in the park, or even during power-critical emergencies.

 Camping With Portable Solar Panels

 The Goal Zero Yeti 3000 is as powerful as portable solar batteries get.
 It offers up to 3,000 watts of power.
 Those who prefer glamping (a portmanteau of glamorous and camping), or boondocking can easily use their laptops, charge their GoPro, and keep their refrigerators running.
 If a portable solar panel charges this battery during the day, it can continue to provide electricity continually for as many charges as the panel will serve up to the battery from the sun’s rays.